selenil/lissome/README.md

 mix deps.get
 ```

 2. Create a new Gleam project and add Lustre to it.
 You can create it anywhere, but it is recommended to create it inside the `assets` directory.
-By default, Lissome will search for a Gleam project in the `assets/lustre_app` directory.
-If you chose a different name, set the path where you Gleam project lives in the `gleam_dir` config:
+After creating it, set the path where you Gleam project lives in the `gleam_dir` config:

 ```bash
 gleam new my_gleam_app